openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     * REQUIRED.
 A JSON array containing a list of the JWS signing algorithms (alg values) supported by the OP for Request Objects, which are described in Section 6.1 of [@!OpenID.Core].
 Valid values include `none`, `RS256`, `ES256`, `ES256K`, and `EdDSA`.
 * `subject_syntax_types_supported`
     * REQUIRED.
 A JSON array of strings representing URI scheme identifiers and optionally method names of supported Subject Syntax Types defined in {#sub-syntax-type}.
 When Subject Syntax Type is JWK Thumbprint, valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@JWK-Thumbprint-URI].
 When Subject Syntax Type is Decentralized Identifier, valid values MUST be a `did:` prefix followed by a supported DID method without a `:` suffix.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods is indicated by sending `did` without any method-name.
+* `id_token_types_supported`:
+    * OPTIONAL.
+A JSON array of strings containing the list of ID token types supported by the OP.
+The ID Token types defined in this specification are:
+        * `self-issued`: self-issued id token, i.e. the id token is signed with key material under the end-user's control.
+        * `3rd-party-issued`: the id token is issued by the 3rd party operating the OP, i.e. this is the classical id token as defined in [@!OpenID.Core].
+* `id_token_types_default`:
+   * REQUIRED.
+A JSON string determing the default id token type of the OP.

 Note: Need to confirm Mandatory to Implement `alg` values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`

 Other Discovery parameters defined in Section 3 of [@!OpenID.Discovery] MAY be used.

 The RP MUST use the `authorization_endpoint` defined in Self-Issued OP Discovery Metadata to construct the request.
 Issuer identifier of the Self-Issued OP, or `iss` Claim in the ID Token, MUST be the issuer identifier specified in the Discovery Metadata.

 The following is a non-normative example of a Self-Issued OP metadata obtained dynamically: